ForestManagementGeodatabase/FMG-StandWalk/README.md

 ### Install `arcgisbinding`
 The `arcgisbinding` `R` package is developed and maintained by ESRI to support import and export of GIS data into `R`.
-* In `ArcGIS Pro`, on the top menu, click "Project", click "Options" on the left menu.
+* In `ArcGIS Pro`, on the top menu, click "Project", and click "Options" on the left menu.
 * In the "Options" dialog box, click "Geoprocessing" on the left menu.
 * On the "Geoprocessing" page, scroll down to the "R-ArcGIS Support" section.
 * In the "R-ArcGIS Support" section, verify the installed `R` version for ArcGIS to use.
 * Below the "Detected R home directories" drop-down menu, you will see the `arcgisbinding` package section.
-From the drop-down, choose the "Check package for updates" option.
-If needed, install the latest version.
+From the drop-down, choose the "Check for package updates" option.
+If needed, install the latest package version.
-* This `R` package allows `ArcGIS Pro` and `ArcMap` to talk to R. Installing it through `ArcGIS Pro` enables it for use in `ArcMap` as well.
+* This `R` package allows `ArcGIS Pro` and `ArcMap` to read and write to R. Installing it through `ArcGIS Pro` also enables it for use in `ArcMap` as well.

 ### Download the toolbox
 The code in this repository contains all of the files needed to use this ArcGIS toolbox.